 Call for papers

-The conference will have 4 parallel sessions, where papers with a maximum length of 2000 words can be presented (15-20 minutes) and discussed.
+The conference will have 4 parallel sessions, with individual presentations expected to last 15–20 minutes (e.g., paper with a maximum length of 2000 words), followed by discussion.

 Topics